zoebelle-pang/tp/docs/DeveloperGuide.md

 * Alternative 1: Filtered address book result can be saved, since in practice, there will only be a few combinations of filters.
   * Pros: Operation will be fast as the number of students increases.
   * Cons: More memory usage.
-* Alternative 2: Introduce command history to avoid typing long commands.
+* Alternative 2 (Implemented): Introduce command history to avoid typing long commands.
-  * Pros: Useful for the entire application, and would use less memory (e.g. storing the first 10 commands).
+  * Pros: Useful for the entire application, and would use less memory compared to alternative 1. (e.g. storing the first 10 commands).
   * Cons: Harder to implement.

 ### Payment Command